 2000 Writer-performer Pamela Gien takes on 28 roles spanning four generations of South Africans, from apartheid to freedom, in The Syringa Tree at Off-Broadway's Playhouse 91.
 The play wins the 2001 Obie Award for Best Play and earns Gien a 2001 Drama Desk Award in the category of Solo Performance.
 Gien is replaced by Kate Blumberg on August 1, 2001 as she exits to work on a film adaptation of the play.

 2008 Following an award-winning run at Los Angeles' El Portal Theatre, The Marvelous Wonderettes opens at Off-Broadway's Westside Theatre Upstairs.
 Written and directed by Roger Bean, the musical features classic songs of the fifties and sixties in a journey back to the 1958 Springfield High School prom.

 2009 Patrick Swayze, who boasted Broadway and West End theatrical credits but was best known for his work in several hit Hollywood films, dies at age 57, following a battle with pancreatic cancer.
-Mr. Swayze made his Broadway debut in the original Broadway run of Grease as a replacement Danny Zuko and later appeared in the short-lived musical Goodtime Charley, and as Billy Flynn in the Broadway revival of Chicago.
-Mr. Swayze earned Golden Globe nominations for his roles in "Dirty Dancing," "Ghost" and "To Wong Foo Thanks for Everything, Julie Newmar."
+Swayze made his Broadway debut in the original Broadway run of Grease as a replacement Danny Zuko and later appeared in the short-lived musical Goodtime Charley, and as Billy Flynn in the Broadway revival of Chicago.
+He earned Golden Globe nominations for his roles in the films Dirty Dancing, Ghost, and To Wong Foo Thanks for Everything, Julie Newmar.